yii-tools/forms/docs/field/error.md

 - `\Yii\FormModel\FormModelInterface:getFirstError()`: Show only the first error of the specified attribute.
 - `\Yii\FormModel\FormModelInterface:getError()`.
 Show all errors of the specified attribute.

+## Content

-For example, the following code shows error with custom content.
+The following code shows how to set the error content.

 ```php
 <?php